 Second Harvest Heartland: In the process of putting together 100,000 emergency food boxes.
 They also created a $5 million initiative called Minnesota's Central Kitchen to pay closed down restaurants to prepare meals for people in need.
 Expert culinary teams include, Chowgirls Killer Catering, The Sioux Chef, The Wedge Table and more.
 The takeout meals will be distributed by Loaves and Fishes.

 Metro Meals on Wheels: Making sure people in the community are provided with nutritious meals.
 They are looking for on-call volunteers in the event of a volunteer shortage during this time.

 St. Stephen's Human Services: Helping individuals and families navigate crises while assisting them with basic needs and finding stable housing.
-They are in need of things like respiratory masks, hand sanitizer, tissues, rubber gloves, underwear for all bodies, tents, tarps, wet wipes (individual packs), and travel-sized toiletries.

 - Otto Bremer Trust: Creating a $50 million emergency fund to provide financial support to Minnesota, Wisconsin, North Dakota, and Montana nonprofits and other community organizations.
 This new fund will provide emergency funding, loans, lines of credit, and other financial resources to organizations impacted by and responding to the COVID-19 outbreak.